HuoLanguage/huo/README.md

 )
 ```
 a parallel block takes any number of functions and executes them
 in parallel.
 The parallel block returns undefined.
-Beware of passing
+This has not
-the same variable to two different functions in a parallel block!
+been implemented yet.
 ```lisp
 (let x 0)
 (let y [])